Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 (iii) The covered entity may provide the individual with a summary of the protected health information requested, in lieu of providing access.

 3. **Time and manner of access.**
 (i) The covered entity must provide the access as requested by the individual in a timely manner as required by paragraph (b)(2) of this section, including arranging with the individual for a convenient time and place to inspect or obtain a copy of the protected health information, or mailing the copy of the protected health information at the individual's request.
+The covered entity may discuss the scope, format, and other aspects of the request for access with the individual as necessary to facilitate the timely provision of access.

 4. **Fees.**
 If the individual requests a copy of the protected health information or agrees to a summary or explanation of such information, the covered entity may impose a reasonable, cost-based fee, provided that the fee includes only the cost of: